davidmokken/Project/README.md

 *Main Features*

-1. When mouse moved over, the amount of immigrants is shown
+1. When mouse moved over, the amount of data is shown (at start the amount of immigrants)
-1. Colors scale
-1. When clicked on a province, a next page is shown
+1. When clicked on a province, a next page is shown (directs to the province page, depends on dataset currently viewing which page of province is shown)
 1. Dropdown to select year
-1. Dropdown to select different data
+1. Dropdown to select different datasets
+1. Possibility/button to show line chart (instead of the map) to display total numbers of migrants in the Netherlands over the years.
+1 .
+Link/Button to crime in the Netherlands page and when clicked on province when total crime amount is showing also redirect to crime page

 *Datasets used:*

-- Immigrants per province
+- Immigrants per province (dropdown)
+- Safety feeling per province (dropdown)
--
+- Amount of crimes

 *Minimum Viable Product*
+1. Color scale to display difference
+2. English page

 *Optional Implementation*